SAN - MSP

 MSP

-The METRO Blue Line offers a convenient way to reach Minneapolis or Saint Paul from MSP, with trains every 15-20 minutes.
+The METRO Blue Line is a cost-effective way to reach Minneapolis or Saint Paul from MSP, with trains every 15-20 minutes.

 Read more about MSPby Ramsey Qubein